Fondul Proprietatea: Criticism

-Romania is the only country in the former Eastern bloc to join the European union where such a problem concerning the situation of property in connection with the collapse of communist regimes remains unresolved.
+Romania is the only country in the former Eastern bloc to join the European Union, where such a problem concerning the situation of property connected with the collapse of communist regimes remains unresolved.
 None of the other ex-Soviet bloc countries have raised a real estate issue with such a magnitude at European level.

-Given the seriousness of the situation and the inertia of the Romanian state, despite hundreds of convictions of the European Court of Human Rights, the latter launched on 25 February 2010 a pilot-judgment procedure.
+Given the seriousness of the situation and the inertia of the Romanian state, despite hundreds of convictions of the European Court of Human Rights, the latter launched on 25 February 2010 as a pilot-judgment procedure.
 The hearing was held 6 September 2010.
 The ruling is expected in September 2010.
 It could be accompanied by sanctions against Romania such as the obligation to amend its legislation, or the exclusion of the Court.